gaseri/website/docs/en/teaching/materials/llvm-mesa.md

 }
 ```

-Save this kernel in a file named `vecadd.cl`.
+Save this kernel in a file named `vecadd.cl` under `builddir`.
 In order to compile it, we will use the following parameters we have not used before:

 - `-x cl` tells Clang to treat the input file as being written in OpenCL ([documentation](https://clang.llvm.org/docs/CommandGuide/clang.html#cmdoption-x))
 - `-D cl_clang_storage_class_specifiers` enables the usage of the OpenCL C [storage-class specifiers/qualifiers](https://www.khronos.org/registry/OpenCL/sdk/1.2/docs/man/xhtml/storageQualifiers.html) (`typedef`, `static`, and `extern`; `auto` and `register` are not supported) ([documentation](https://clang.llvm.org/docs/CommandGuide/clang.html#cmdoption-d-macroname))